Back to Creator Lab

 How Men Make Money on OnlyFans

 70-80% of top male creator income comes from DMs and custom content — not subscriptions.
 Most guides skip this, but for male creators the revenue mix looks completely different from female creators.
 The biggest surprise for new male creators?
 Your feed posts aren't your main income.
 DMs are.
 Top male creators treat every message like a sales conversation — not pushy, but personal.
 Custom content, PPV drops, and one-on-one interaction drive the real revenue.
+This is exactly what we build for male creators at B9.
+One bodybuilder we manage hit $40K in his first month — most of it from the DM system we set up.
+See if B9 is right for you

 Male OnlyFans revenue breakdown showing 70-80% of income from DMs and custom content